transcom/mymove/docs/adr/0068-use-fake-data-factories-with-fake-data-generators-to-create-test-data.md

 _How will this change be observed by other team members?_

 This ADR will be announced in meetings where most of the MilMove team is present.
-If approved, as core factories are set up, they could be announced at demos or FE check in meetings.
+If approved, as core factories are set up, they could be announced at internal demos or FE check in meetings.

 ### Implementation Plan